-Also called the Florence of the south, Lecce is one of Puglia’s largest cities.
+Called the Florence of the south, Lecce is one of Puglia’s largest cities.
 It is known for its baroque architecture with more than 40 churches and at least as many noble palazzi built or renovated between 17th and 18th century.
 The magnificent result is that it has one of the most unified urban landscapes in Italy.

 TIP: Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and Caffè in ghiaccio con latte di mandorla (ice coffee with almond syrup).

-The delightful Romanesque cathedral, dating back to 1088 with unique 12th century floor mosaics, is another highlight not to be missed.
+The delightful Romanesque cathedral, dating back to 1088 with unique 12th-century floor mosaics, is another highlight not to be missed.

 TIP: Though the town has its own beautiful white sandy beach with turquoise waters, make a little time to find the Alimini beach, part of a marine protected area.
-This is a long beach with white sand dunes and a rich Mediterranean vegetation.
+This is a long beach with white sand dunes and rich Mediterranean vegetation.